Mikaela Mayer calls for rematch or Katie Taylor clash after split decision loss to Alycia Baumgardner | 'I believe I won'

 Alycia Baumgardner added WBO and IBF titles to her WBC super-featherweight belt with a split decision win over Mikaela Mayer with two scores of 96-95, while the third official scored it 97-93 to Mayer at The O2

-Mikaela Mayer has called for a rematch with Alycia Baumgardner after her defeat in their world super-featherweight title unification clash on Saturday, claiming that she was the true winner of the fight.
+Mikaela Mayer insisted "I believe I won" and called for a rematch with Alycia Baumgardner after her split decision loss in their world title unification clash.

-In the hard-fought split decision bout, the results saw two scores of 96-95 going the way of Baumgardner, while the third official scored it 97-93 to Mayer who was left in shock as the scores were called.
+Baumgardner added the WBO and IBF belts to her WBC super-featherweight title after a hard-fought bout, with two judges scoring it narrowly 96-95 in her favour, while the third official scored it 97-93 to Mayer, who reacted with disbelief.

-Speaking for the first time since the bout to Sky Sports, Mayer is standing firm in her conviction that she should have "won the decision" and believes that if Baumgardner wants to be considered a champion, she should "give her another shot".
+Speaking for the first time since the bout to Sky Sports, Mayer is standing firm in her conviction that she did enough to earn victory at The O2.

 "I do believe I won strongly," Mayer said.
 "I was very confident, my corner was confident, and you know my corner, my coach, he doesn't mess around and he tells me the truth.